daSilvaRafael/quantum-classical-monte-carlo/README.md

-# Hybrid quantum-classical Monte Carlo
+# Quantum-classical Monte Carlo

- This jupyter notebook contains the code used to assess the feasibility and potential utility of hybrid quantum-classical Monte Carlo (QMC) algorithms.
-The accuracy of the Maximum Likelihood Quantum Amplitude Estimation (MLQAE) algorithm, classical emulated (quantum simulator), is compared against classical Monte Carlo (MC) simulations and the Black-Scholes formula for pricing European call options when dividends are unknown.
+This Jupyter notebook contains the code used to assess the feasibility and potential utility of a discretization-informed method for quantum-classical Monte Carlo algorithms.
+The accuracy of the Maximum Likelihood Quantum Amplitude Estimation (MLQAE) algorithm, classical emulated (quantum simulator), is calculated with respect to the Black-Scholes formula and classical Monte Carlo (MC) simulation for pricing European call options when dividend yield is unknown.

 ## Installation